jamesdsmyth/show-me-beer/README.md

 * `semi: [ 2, "always" ]` - enforce semi colons at the end of statements
 * `no-console: 0` - allows console.logs to be added in the code

-#### pre commit
+#### Pre-commit

-[Pre-commit](https://www.npmjs.com/package/pre-commit) is being used to catch any errors when trying to commit code with errors.
+[pre-commit](https://www.npmjs.com/package/pre-commit) is being used to catch any errors when trying to commit code with errors.
 The eslint rules above need to be adhered by.